Campus Life 101 is a series from GW Today offering tips on the basics of navigating life at college.

 What is stress?

-When triggered by stressful stimuli like a looming deadline, a low bank balance or a high-stakes dinner date, the autonomic nervous system floods the bloodstream with stress hormones.
+When triggered by short-term stressful stimuli like a looming deadline, a low bank balance or a high-stakes dinner date, the autonomic nervous system floods the bloodstream with stress hormones.
 These include adrenaline (the “fight, flight or freeze response” burst of energy that tenses muscles, increases heart rate, speeds up breathing and focuses attention) and cortisol (a versatile hormone that helps regulate blood pressure, fluid balance and other necessary bodily systems).
+Breathing becomes shallow and muscles tense as the body prepares for action.

-That’s not necessarily a bad thing.
-Moderate stress levels help us concentrate, perform under pressure and make it to class on time.
-And the system is supposed to be self-regulating.
-When the threat passes, stress hormone production ceases and cortisol levels should return to normal.
+That’s not always a bad thing.
+Moderate stress levels help us concentrate, compete, perform under pressure and make it to class on time.
+But the system is supposed to be self-regulating: When the threat passes, stress hormone production ceases and cortisol levels should return to normal.
+When our actions don’t relieve the stressor, or when a stressor becomes so omnipresent that it feels impossible to escape—like, say, an ongoing global pandemic—the physical stress response can become problematic.

 Signs and Symptoms of Stress